-Here are some great hotels that were hand-picked especially for you – all of them are located in the city center, have fabulos reviews and are sorted out by price for your convenience:
+Here are some great hotels that I hand-picked especially for you – all of them are located in the city center, have fabulous reviews and are sorted out by price for your convenience:

-Luxury (US$ 180 and up): Hotel Indigo Bangkok Wireless Road is a cool five-star hotel and a great luxury option situated in the center of the city.
+Luxury (US$ 180 and up): Hotel Indigo Bangkok Wireless Road is a cool 5-star hotel and probably the best place to stay in Bangkok if you want to be in the center of the city.
 The terrace pool is absolutely incredible and the rooms are nice and clean.
 If you prefer a more classical look, then I suggest you book a room at The Athenee Hotel.
 The rooms are just gorgeous and some of them include a sitting area where you can relax.
 The closest airport is Don Muang Airport.

 Middle (US$ 61 – 180): If you’re looking for a middle-priced establishment, then U Sukhumvit Bangkok is the perfect option.
 They have an awesome outdoor pool and you can also use their bicycle and car rental for free.
 If not, you could book a room at Adelphi Forty-Nine and you will feel at home in the center of Bangkok.
 The rooms are spacious, with nice soft colors and they’re also equipped with a kitchen area.

-Budget (up to US$ 61): If you want to discover and enjoy Bangkok on a budget, then K Home Asok is a great option.
-This hotel is not far from the city center and it offers free WiFi to the visitors, as well as private bathrooms and flat-screen TV!
+Budget (up to US$ 60): If you want to discover and enjoy Bangkok on a budget, then K Home Asok is a great option.
+This hotel is not far from the city center and it offers free Wi-Fi to the visitors, as well as private bathrooms and a flat-screen TV!
 Another amazing and budget-friendly option is Baan Phraeng Poshtel Bangkok, situated in the Old Town district, very close to the Temple of the Emerald Buddha, Khao San Road, and Grand Palace.